Michil783/heli_telem_display/README.md

 	  (flight time character set size is reduced)

 	- most of the min/max values are shown in standard color for better readability

+	- showing the current power (and max. power)

+	- own telemetry log value for power
+	  (easier to check in TX build in log viewer)

 	- it supports languages (currently available in english and german) (please feel free to add additional languages)